salaarkhan-dev/t3-twitter/README.md

 * Push the Prisma schema to the database `npx prisma db push`
 * Build the project `npm run build`
 * Start the project `npm start`

-If you want to use Express.js for the backend instead of Next.js, Check the other branch `with-express`